Vos68/Wazuh-Rules-Updater/README.md

 # Wazuh Rules Updater
-Small script centered on idea to keep repository with wazuh rules in git and update it automatically by cron.
+Small script centered on idea to keep repository with [Wazuh](https://wazuh.com/) server rules in git and update it automatically by cron.

 Script checks main branch of gitlab repository with Wazuh rules for a changes.